Covid 19 coronavirus: Restaurants, bars to reopen, 100-person limit for gatherings

-After weeks of self-isolation, Kiwis can finally head to the pub for a well-deserved drink.
+After weeks of self-isolation, Kiwis will be able to finally head to the pub for a well-deserved drink when we move to level 2.

 Rules under level 2 revealed by the Government this afternoon also show that people can once again go out for dinner or have a small party with friends.

-Strick rules around funerals and weddings have also been dropped, while "small religious gatherings and ceremonies can be held with public health measures in place".
+Strict rules around funerals and weddings have also been dropped, and "small religious gatherings and ceremonies can be held with public health measures in place".

 However, Prime Minister Jacinda Ardern today said indoor and outdoor gatherings, including weddings and concerts, would not be massive - there was now a limit of 100 people.

-She reminded people to keep their physical distance, so 2m should be kept from strangers, but less was allowed among people you knew "because we can find you and we can find them" for contact tracing.
+She reminded people to keep their physical distance - 2m between strangers - but less was allowed among people you knew "because we can find you and we can find them" for contact tracing.

 READ MORE: